gatlin/go-orc/README.md

 The Orc language, as a domain specific language built from scratch, makes certain language constructs implicit: asynchronous queues, iteration, and even concurrency itself.
-The corner stone of their work is the *site*, which is like a function except it executes concurrently and *publishes* an arbitrary number of values at non-deterministic times.
+The corner stone of their work is the *site*, which is like a function but which executes concurrently with other sites and responds asynchronously with either a value or an explicit nothing.

 In Go, we have functions, the `go` keyword, and asynchronous queues as first-class values.
 Thus, a *site* is any function which returns a chan